mmish321/GridWorld/answers.md

 7. Once you turn twice.

 ### Exercises
-1. CircleBug is different because it only turns once instead of twice which makes it move in a circular path instead of a square.Other than that it is very similiar.
+1. CircleBug is different because it only turns once instead of twice which makes it move in a circular path instead of a square.Other than that it is very similar.
 2. Spiral bug moves in a spiral and every single bug created is basically going to do what its name tell you.
 3. Check out the src code!
-4. Check ou the src code!
+4. Check out the src code!
 5. Check out the src code!